divenal/python-onecta/README.md

 There is a potential problem if you have multiple scripts sharing the key - if they decide to refresh at the same time, they will clash and may well corrupt the key/refresh token, which means you'll have to start again.
-Maybe I can add file locking to help with this.
+The script does use file locking which is intended to reduce this risk, but I've not tested it aggressively, so I can't be sure it actually works...

 ## daikin-monitor.py